 Benson Creek Natural Area WMA is one of many natural areas owned by the Natural Heritage Commission that are available to the public.
-It includes 610 acres of bald cypress/water tupelo swamps along Bayou DeView.
+At 1,458 acres, it includes 610 acres of bald cypress/water tupelo swamps along Bayou DeView.

 From Brinkley go north on U.S. Highway 49 to Arkansas Highway 17.
 Go west on Arkansas Highway 17 about 3 miles to the bridge over Bayou DeView.
 Parking and boat access are available south of the bridge.

 Hunting opportunities exist for deer, small game and waterfowl.